Pitt VPN (Pulse Secure): Connect with the Pulse Secure Client

 - Enter your username and password as you normally would and click Connect.

-- A new screen will display with a Secondary Password field for multifactor authentication.
+- A new window will display with a Secondary Password field for multifactor authentication.

-C. Type phone in the Secondary Password field and click Connect.
-This will call the default phone number you registered for multifactor authentication.
-Answer the call and press 1.
-D. Type sms in the Secondary Password field and click Connect.
+- Type sms in the Secondary Password field and click Connect.
 Your authentication attempt will fail, but you will receive a passcode on your registered device.
-Enter that passcode into the Secondary Password field on the Pulse screen with the "Credentials were invalid" message and click Connect again.
+Enter that passcode into the Secondary Password field on the Pulse window with the "Credentials were invalid" message and click Connect again.

 Note: You can also add a number to the end of these factor names if you have more than one device registered.
 For example, PUSH2 will send a login request to your second phone, PHONE3 will call your third phone, and so forth.